-Beck’s cognitive triad is one of the most influential theories to determine the root cause of depressive disorders and offer the ways to cope with them.
+Beck’s cognitive triad is one of the most influential theories to determine the root cause of depressive disorders and offer ways to cope with them.

-Before we discuss Beck’s cognitive triad, we should mention that depression is one of the most common emotional disorders.
+First of all, we should mention that depression is one of the most common emotional disorders.
 That’s why substantial efforts have been made to determine its causes.